mithildamani256/mithildamani256.github.io/_projects/7_project.md

 <div class="caption">
 This curve demonstrates how the F1 score, a balanced measure of precision and recall, varies with different confidence thresholds for the model's predictions on three classes: 'No Mask,' 'Mask On,' and 'Mask Incorrectly Worn.
 </div>

+You can find the <a href="https://www.kaggle.com/mithildamani/face-mask-detection">Kaggle notebook</a> here.